markcurtis1970/graph-iostats/README.md

 sed -n "/sda/,/sdc/p" iostat-server1.out | cut -d\  -f3 | sort -u > disks
 ```

 Where "sda" and "sdc" are the first and last disks in your iostat output respectively.
 Change those for your own needs.
-You can also pipe the output to a file as shown.
+You can also redirect the output to a file as shown.

 ## Creating the graphs